Skip to main content

 Selumetinib may cause the following serious side effects.

 Heart problems.
-Clinical trials have shown selumetinib can lower the amount of blood pumped by your heart which is common and can also be severe.
+Clinical trials have shown that selumetinib can lower the amount of blood pumped by your heart, which is common and can also be severe.
 Your healthcare provider will do tests before and during treatment with selumetinib to check how well your heart is working.
 Tell your healthcare provider right away if you get any of the following signs or symptoms:

 Eye problems.
 Selumetinib can cause eye problems that can lead to blindness.
 Your healthcare provider will check your vision before and during treatment with selumetinib.
 Tell your healthcare provider right away if you get any of the following signs or symptoms: